Anatomy of Breastfeeding

 The nipple has many small openings to spray milk.

 The areola provides oils to clean the nipple.
 During feeding, as much of the areola as possible should be in the baby’s mouth.
+This helps the baby transfer milk.
+It is also more comfortable than if the baby sucks on the nipple alone.

 The tongue helps the baby suckle.
 It should be placed beneath the nipple.